johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 categories: Organization Architecture
 ---

 Exciting stuff right?
-Instinctively folks understand that turnover can be disruptive and expensive.
+Most managers understand that turnover can be disruptive and expensive.
 The cost to recruit, train, and provide a competitive wage is typically one of an organizations highest costs in the knowledge economy.
 Failure to address employee churn and its many different causes can create a downward spiral, where the churn rate, keeps increasing until the organization becomes a revolving door of employees.

-Avoiding turnover, is one of the primary reasons large organizations spend incredible amounts of money and effort trying to retain top talent, and why cultural fit, is important to assess, during the hiring process.
-This article is going to focus on some of the sources of employee turnover, and hopefully, offer some advice to companies experiencing the ill effects of turnover's wrath.

 First let's level set; I'm a technologist, software developer, and systems architect.
 So it may be valid to ask what business I have commenting on organizational &amp; business issues at all.
 One might argue that these discussions are better left for the MBA folks and Accountants.
 Fair point, let me first lay out my reasoning around writing an article like this at all.